kirthevasank/nasbot/README.md

 # nasbot

-A Python implementation of NASBOT: Neural Architecture Search with Bayesian Optimisation and Optimal Transport.
+A Python implementation of NASBOT (Neural Architecture Search with Bayesian Optimisation and Optimal Transport).
+This repo also implements OTMANN (Optimal Transport Metric for Architectures of Neural Networks), which is an optimal transport based distance for neural network architectures.
+For more details, please see our paper below.

+For questions and bug reports please email kandasamy@cs.cmu.edu.

 ### Installation